 “Medicine For The Dead” is the track that got stuck in my head the most.
-Wilson’s electronic layers that whirl around your head are hypnotizing, and Weinberg’s rhythmic unity with Root and Thompson’s progressions almost felt like a ritual.
+Wilson’s electronic layers that whirl around your head are hypnotizing, and Weinberg’s rhythmic unity with Root and Thomson’s progressions almost felt like a ritual.
 The intimidating first roar from Taylor takes me all the way back to similar efforts of his for “Gently”, recorded for “Iowa” back in 2001.
 Is it then a coincidence that that clip of Taylor recording vocals for “Gently” randomly resurfaced across the internet over the past month?
 I think not!
 Even if it is, it’s proof that after 21 years, Taylor has not lost that iconic sound.

 Have you heard them live recently?
 Taylor’s stamina is next level.
 When half your life has been live performances, it makes sense, but there’s no loss of energy at all.
 Going off of their recent show at Blue Ridge Rock Festival, his vocals sound like they’re moving further and further back to the rawness and insanity of the “Iowa” era, which is a vocal sound I still see no one being capable of replicating.

 Instrumentally, the performances feel deeply human.
-Modern metal bands nowadays are focused on everything being perfectly in time and polished, but there is an overwhelming feeling of personality and realness that comes through the natural performances of Weinberg, Thompson, Venturella and Root.
+Modern metal bands nowadays are focused on everything being perfectly in time and polished, but there is an overwhelming feeling of personality and realness that comes through the natural performances of Weinberg, Thomson, Venturella and Root.
 Hands sliding off the neck at the end of a track, chugs and leads not immediately cut off to abrupt silence, drums not quantised into robot-level accuracy; all these things are to be celebrated, and bands should be encouraged to move this way.
 Tallah, an up-and-coming group, took this attitude to production for their debut album “Matriphagy” in 2020 and it was one of the best albums of the year, and perhaps in the genre of nu-metal.
 Big call?
 Check out the album and then come back to me, and yes, I’m partial to ‘thank you’ cards.

 Digressions aside, Slipknot really dive into new sounds on “The End, So Far”, something that feels like it was as spiritually fulfilling for them as it was just plain fun.
 The next song “Acidic” is probably what Weinberg was referring to when he was alluding to “the heaviest blues song on Earth”.
 Venturella shows off his sultry self with a delicious bass line that underlines Taylor’s bluesy ballad.
 The chorus has this massive Soundgarden feel to it, something we haven’t heard from Slipknot before.
 I can’t speak for the late and great Chris Cornell, but I’m confident he’d be more than approving of Taylor’s catchy melody in the chorus.